oracle/cloud-native-devops-workshop/microservices/CloudNative200.md

     ![](images/200/Picture10.5.png)

-- Although you will remain connected to the Oracle Cloud using the user account you were provided, you are to take on the Persona of ***Bala Gupta*** as you perform the following steps.
+- Although you will remain connected to the Oracle Cloud using the user account you were provided, you will take on the Persona of ***Bala Gupta*** as you perform the following steps.

     ![](images/bala.png)